Bradley-Hower/about-me/README.md

 Learning about the STAR method in the career portion of this class was good for me I think.
 Having that structure I think is very helpful.
 I feel me speaking too much maybe is undesired, but it appears I am wrong.
 This was some great insight.

+Lab 07

+Things are becoming easier now.
+Having a broader context makes it easier.
+Discovered I ran into an issue that is very strange.
+I could not run past a certain number of loops on one of my loops.
+I am starting to think my system might have had memory issue there, but no matter, I found an alternative way to make it work.
+Taking breaks indeed helps.